 Andy says that the company will be focusing on the following things in the coming months:

 - Introducing smart features that simplify the process of guide creation and management even further.

 - Adding plenty of custom features that have been requested by some of Userlane’s accounts.
 These will be beneficial for every other enterprise customer.

 - Focusing on a software solution that is capable of working with every single digital process in every platform, without any constraints.

-In conclusion, Andy shares some important lessons he has learnt together with the Userlane team during the growth of the company.
+In conclusion, Andy shares some important lessons he and his team have learned during the growth of the company.

 - “You need to know your customers and their needs and collect as much data as possible.
 Gut feelings should not play a role in decision-making processes that determine the future of your product.”